-Targeting Tomorrow is our Environmental, Social and Governance ('ESG') charter to ensure the social impact objective we launched with remains embedded for years to come.
+Targeting Tomorrow is our Environmental, Social and Governance ('ESG') charter to ensure the social impact objective we launched with remains embedded in our business for years to come.
 We take a responsible approach to every aspect of our business, including environmental sustainability and governance standards.

-Targeting tomorrow gives us the platform to work with shareholders, tenants and other stakeholders more effectively than ever to supply care home real estate that delivers tangible benefits.
+Targeting Tomorrow gives us the platform to work with shareholders, tenants and other stakeholders more effectively than ever to supply care home real estate that delivers tangible benefits.